 Anticimex was founded in Sweden in 1934 as a family business and the company name is Latin for "against bedbugs".
 In 1973, the company ventured into Norway and in the 1990s, hygiene solutions for food shops, restaurants and industries were developed.
 In the 2000s, Anticimex expanded into Denmark, Finland, Germany and the Netherlands.

-During EQTs ownership Anticimex have completed more than 100 add-on acquisitions and expanded the geographical presence from being in 5 countries in northern Europe to being in 17 countries across Europe, Asia-Pacific and the US.
-In 2016, the combined sales amounted to approximately SEK 4.5 billion (EUR 455 million).
+During EQT's ownership Anticimex have completed more than 100 add-on acquisitions and expanded the geographical presence from being in five countries in northern Europe to being in 18 countries across Europe, Asia-Pacific and the US.
+In 2017, the combined sales amounted to approximately SEK 5,434 million (EUR 524 million).

 Market trends and drivers